Sorry, you need to enable JavaScript to visit this website.

 Education, training and skills recognition

-There is no specific form of formal education leading to qualification as youth worker.
+At the moment, there is no specific form of formal education leading to qualification as youth worker.
 In addition, no training for continuous professional development, either directly organised or funded by public authorities, is available to youth workers.
 Most education is provided through non-formal education conducted by the NGOs.

 • Youth Leader;

-• Youth Worker.
+• Youth Worker;

 For those who do not have enough experience in youth work that they can validate, a training process has been created.
 It consists of several thematic modules and practice in youth work.
 Thematic modules, with defined learning outcomes, cover competencies defined by the standard of occupation and contain the theoretical basis of youth work.
 The modules are conducted through online learning, as well as practical work with trainers.
 In the revised curricula for the education of youth leaders and youth workers (2014), each module of multi-modular education begins with online learning.
 Internship in youth work is an integral part of the training and implies the implementation of a continuous programme of youth work with a group of young people which each participant implements in their local community, in the home organization.
+Envisaged modules are presented in the table below:

 The implementation of the curriculum for the education of youth workers can be coordinated by NAPOR, whereby for the implementation of each individual module, member organizations that have the most experience and capacity to implement them is being licensed.
 On the other side, the coordination of the training programmes can be implemented by NAPOR member organizations that have sufficient capacity and experience to conduct the entire training.
 In both cases, NAPOR issues certificates to all participants who by the end of the training meet the set of competencies required for the level of occupation for which they are being trained.
 The NAPOR certificate is recognized by member organizations, as well as by the Ministry of Tourism and Youth.